sourcetrait/sourcetrait_common/packages/traitenum-macro/README.md

 License (AGPL3)
 --------------------------------------------------------------------------------
-Asmov Common Net Server: Library for running standalone TLS network servers Copyright (C) 2024-2025 Asmov LLC
+Asmov Common Traitenum Macro: Macro exports for Traitenum
+Copyright (C) 2024-2025 Asmov LLC

 This program is free software: you can redistribute it and/or modify